 Facing the new Main Street City Park completed in 2009, the building is near the Civic Center, the Dallas Arts District, the Farmers Market, Thanksgiving Tower District, and Reunion District.
 Nearby are Uptown, Victory Park, Deep Ellum and the West End.

 At the heart of our mission are five key goals.

 GOAL 1: Widen access to legal education for those who could be superb legal professionals but who lack realistic access to legal education given factors including cost, location, and the influence of current ranking formulas on admission and scholarships.

 GOAL 2: Provide a legal education aimed at excellence in developing the full range of practice-related competencies, through:

 GOAL 3: Create opportunity for our students by:

 GOAL 4: Be a national leader in advancing understanding of best legal education practices, of professional formation, and of the relationship between legal education and the evolving practice and business of law.

 GOAL 5: Be a valuable partner in dialogue and study with the legal profession and the Dallas-Fort Worth community.

 UNT Dallas College of Law received legislative authorization in 2009, when the Texas legislature approved the College of Law and earmarked $5 million of the State’s 2011-2012 budget for the law school.
 In January 2012, the UNT System announced the appointment of the College of Law’s Founding Dean, the Honorable Royal Furgeson, U.S. District Judge in the Northern District of Texas, who began his appointment as Dean in June 2013 after retiring from the federal bench.
 In September 2012, the College of Law announced the appointment of Professor Ellen S. Pryor to serve as Associate Dean for Academic Affairs.
-The College of Law initially will operate as a unit within the UNT System, and then will become a college within the University of North Texas at Dallas.
+The College of Law initially will operate as a unit within the UNT System, and then will become a professional school within the University of North Texas at Dallas.